 The Policy is based on the International Labor Organization Declaration on Fundamental Principles and Rights at Work (adopted 1998).
 The Policy provides the foundation for Dillard’s ongoing evaluation of vendor’s practices and our continuing relationship with such vendors.
 The standards set forth in the Policy are intended to convey the minimum standard for doing business with Dillard’s.
 Dillard’s will apply more stringent standards in selecting and partnering with its vendors/suppliers in appropriate circumstances.

 In addition to publication and communication of the Policy to its direct import supplier base, Dillard’s conducts factory social compliance assessments (“Assessments”) in order to ensure compliance therewith.
-The following information and statistics describe Dillard’s FY2014 direct import supplier base for private label merchandise, the inspections conducted thereon, the findings of those Assessments and the follow up conducted on the factories.
+The following information and statistics describe Dillard’s direct import supplier base for private label merchandise, the inspections conducted thereon, the findings of those Assessments and the follow up conducted on the factories.
 The statistics provided relate to suppliers of private label merchandise imported by Dillard’s in FY2016.

 Dillard’s uses 2 business models for purchasing private label merchandise from overseas vendors.
-The vast majority (96%) of Dillard’s merchandise is purchased through various buying agents (“Agent(s)”) operating in the country or territory where the factories are located.
+The vast majority (97%) of Dillard’s merchandise is purchased through various buying agents (“Agent(s)”) operating in the country or territory where the factories are located.
 In some instances, Dillard’s purchases merchandise directly from the factory.
-Those instances are referred to herein as “Direct- Direct” purchases.
+Those instances are referred to herein as “Direct-Direct” purchases

-In FY2014 Dillard’s received merchandise from 341 factories located in 17 different countries.
-Dillard’s purchased Direct-Direct from 13 factories.
+In FY2016 Dillard’s received merchandise from 286 factories located in 18 different countries.
+Dillard’s purchased Direct-Direct from 7 factories.
 Dillard’s purchased merchandise from the remaining factories using the services of its Agents.
 Dillard’s strives to ensure that its active factories reflect only those factories from which Dillard’s intends to place orders.
-Thus, the factories reported on herein are those factories from which Dillard’s imported merchandise in FY2014.
+The factories reported on herein are those factories from which Dillard’s imported merchandise in FY2016.

 • Any incidents of human trafficking and slavery in the supply chain;